On discretely structured growth models and their moments: Model formulation

 Motivated by the original logistic model, it seems natural to pose a model that is abstractly structured as

 where each undefined term is a rate that may depend on $j$ and where \emph{net flux} refers to the net rate of increase of $u_j$ due to the movement of individuals between subpopulations.
-One might be tempted to specify the functional forms of these effects by simply adding a general fitness dependence to the corresponding terms in \cref{eq: verbose logistic}.
+One might be tempted to specify the functional forms of these effects by simply adding a general state dependence to the corresponding terms in \cref{eq: verbose logistic}.
 However, there is some ambiguity in taking this apparently minimal step, even when seeking the simplest possible model of growth and resource availability.

 First, consider the process of reproduction.
 Whilst the mechanism by which new individuals are added to a population might be clear in a given context, here we will consider two plausible routes.
-In the first, we assume that division is asymmetric and that the parent produces one offspring that is born perfectly fit, independent of the fitness of their parent.
-In this case, reproduction from any subpopulation $u_j$ contributes only to the fittest population $u_0$.
+In the first, we assume that reproduction is asymmetric and that the parent produces one offspring that is born into the lowest state, independent of the state of their parent.
+In this case, reproduction from any subpopulation $u_j$ contributes only to the $u_0$ compartment.

 This asymmetric growth mechanism is perhaps most natural for age-structured populations, where new individuals have minimal age at the time of reproduction.
 The second route is readily motivated by a simplified description of cellular growth: during mitotic division, cells produce genetic copies of themselves, which we assume inherit all accumulated genetic damage.
 Cast in the context of our general, structured model, this idealised, symmetric mechanism of reproduction in subpopulation $u_j$ leads to an increase in that same subpopulation.

-We seek to include contributions from both mechanisms in our model and, therefore, introduce reproduction rates per capita $r$ and $\rho$ that capture reproduction into the healthy and current subpopulations, respectively.
-As the former mechanism effectively resets the fitness of the offspring whilst the latter preserves it, we will occasionally refer to these distinct mechanisms as \emph{regenerative} reproduction and \emph{clonal} reproduction, respectively.
+We seek to include contributions from both mechanisms in our model and, therefore, introduce reproduction rates per capita $r$ and $\rho$ that capture reproduction from $u_j$ into the $u_0$ and $u_j$ subpopulations, respectively.
+As the former mechanism effectively resets the state of the offspring whilst the latter preserves it, we will occasionally refer to these distinct mechanisms as \emph{state-resetting} reproduction and \emph{state-preserving} reproduction, respectively.